AlecKazakova/alecstrong.com/public/2020/02/multiple-dialects/index.md

 ### External rules

-The high level premise of how we'll accomplish this is that when we go to parse the `column_type` rule, depending on the dialect we're in we'll use a different definition.
+The high level premise of how we'll accomplish this is that when we go to parse the `type_name` rule, depending on the dialect we're in we'll use a different definition.
 Grammar Kit wants to generate super deterministic code and wants all the rules in the same file, but you can cheat the system by providing an "external" rule.
 An external rule is one that you are providing *in code* instead of in the grammar, and they look like this.